laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 {{-dcbor-orig}} does not discuss extensibility.
-A meaningful way to handle extensibility in this application profile would be to lift value range restrictions, keeping the profile-specific equivalence rules show here intact and possibly adding equivalences as needed for newly allowed values.
+A meaningful way to handle extensibility in this application profile would be to lift value range restrictions, keeping the profile-specific equivalence rules shown here intact and possibly adding equivalences as needed for newly allowed values.

 This subsection presents two speculative extensions of dCBOR, called